lasp/maven_iuvs/README.md

 If you want to contribute code, follow the instructions [here](https://numpy.org/doc/stable/dev/) to fork the repo to your Github personal page and clone from there.
 Otherwise, you can just clone this repo directly.

-Regardless of which option you choose, you can install the package with `pip install .` to make it available on your system.
+Regardless of which option you choose, you can install the package with `pip install -e .` to make it available on your system. (`-e` will allow you to edit the source code wherever you've placed it and have the changes reflected in a new python session.)

 # Contributions
 We appreciate contributions from people of all backgrounds.
 Even if you do not plan to contribute code, raising issues